+Men and women no longer willing to accept arbitrary rule of their lives founded our country.
 The dream that justified the hardships and many risks of journeying to a new land was to gain the right of self-determination.
 That ideal is called democracy, which does not imply rule by the Democratic Party; it simply means self-rule.
-The founders firmly believed that “We the People” had the right to decide who governed them.
+The founders firmly believed that “We the people” had the right to decide who governed them.

 To head off excessive concentration of power, they distributed the powers of government among three branches:

 - The judicial branch, the Supreme Court, determines whether those laws satisfy the Constitution’s constraints.